Black Americans say racism, policing top issues for November, favor Biden by huge margin, Post-Ipsos poll finds

 Black Americans are evenly divided on the question of whether Biden, who has pledged to pick a woman as his running mate, should take an extra step and select a black woman.
 The poll finds that 50 percent say it is very or fairly important to them that he do so, while 49 percent say it is not.
 The choice of a black female running mate matters more to black women under age 40 than to those 40 and older.

-“Joe Biden is cool but it would be great to have someone who can counter his perspectives on a lot of things,” said Willa Ivory, a 31-year-old social worker who lives in New York City and who mentioned former Georgia gubernatorial candidate Stacey Abrams as a possibility.
+“Joe Biden is cool, but it would be great to have someone who can counter his perspectives on a lot of things,” said Willa Ivory, a 31-year-old social worker who lives in New York City and who mentioned former Georgia gubernatorial candidate Stacey Abrams as a possibility.

-“In order for Biden to get the black vote, he needs to pick somebody black because I think a lot of people are going to sit the election out if they don’t like the vice president,” said C Northern, a 39-year-old training analyst in Sacramento, who asked that her first name not be used.
+“In order for Biden to get the black vote, he needs to pick somebody black because I think a lot of people are going to sit the election out if they don’t like the vice president,” said C. Northern, a 39-year-old training analyst in Sacramento, who spoke on the condition that her first name not be used.

 The Post-Ipsos poll finds strong interest in the election among black adults overall, with nearly 3 in 4 saying they are “absolutely certain to vote.”
 That is on par with voting interest among whites and ahead of Hispanics.
 Separately, 71 percent of black Americans say the outcome of the balloting matters “a great deal” to them, up sharply from 60 percent who said this in January in a previous Post-Ipsos poll.